myahthub/myahthub.github.io/project1.md

 ## UI Design

-For this project, I worked with a command-line interface (CLI) instead of a graphical user interface.
-A CLI is a type of user interface where the user interacts with the computer by typing commands rather than clicking buttons or navigating menus.
+For this project, I used a command-line interface (CLI) instead of a normal visual interface.
+With a CLI, you type commands to control the computer instead of clicking buttons.

-In my case, I used command lines to run my code, navigate files, and execute my Python web-scraping script.
-Even though it’s text-based, the CLI still counts as a form of UI because it provides a way for the user to interact with the system.
+I used the command line to run my code, move around files, and run my Python web-scraping script.
+Even though it’s all text, it’s still a type of user interface because it lets me interact with the computer.

 ![screenshot](images/301final1.jpg)
 Fig 1.
 The launch screen